Tinea incognita

 Tinea incognita, also spelled tinea incognito, is a fungal infection of the skin that generally looks odd for a typical tinea infection.
 (Note: Tinea incognito is a common misspelling.)
 The border of the skin lesion is usually blurred and it appears to have florid growth.

-It generally occurs following the application of a steroid cream to what at first is thought to be eczema.
+The condition generally occurs following the application of a steroid cream to what at first is thought to be eczema.
 Continued application results in expansion of the fungal infection which appears unrecognisable.
 Occasionally, secondary infection with bacteria occurs with concurrent pustules and impetigo.

 Cause

 The use of a topical steroid is the most common cause.
 Frequently, a combination topical steroid and antifungal cream is prescribed by a physician.
 These combinations include betamethasone dipropionate and clotrimazole (trade name Lotrisone) and triamcinolone acetonide and clotrimazole.
 In areas of open skin, these combinations are acceptable in treating fungal infection of the skin.
 In areas where the skin is occluded (groin, buttock crease, armpit), the immunosuppression by the topical steroid might be significant enough to cause tinea incognita to occur even in the presence of an effective antifungal.